 The first step in starting a new project is research, research and more research.
-When I teach design I explain that even if you completely stray from the research it is important to not design from ignorance.
+When I teach design I explain that even if you completely stray from the research later, it is important to not design from ignorance.
 One can intelligently decide the level of historical accuracy and add subtle depth to the design when one understands a time period.

 Although my research in real time has been rather scattered, I am breaking it down into several distinct parts here on the blog:

 - Phase I – General primary source research – Riding habits and the styles they have inspired

 - Phase II – Fabrics, Colors and Materials

 Riding Habit, 1795, English (click for full desc.)

 “. . . .One white and one blue under-waistcoat.
 Riding dress of scarlet cloth, with a capuchin collar, fastened in the waist by a belt. . . .”

 Riding Habit, 1797, English

 July 1799, English (click for full desc, p.
 60)